 Editor's note: my mother passed away on this date in 2000.

 Anyone who knew my mother knew her handwriting.
 It was her voice.
 What she thought, she wrote.
 She worked through her thoughts, feelings, memories, dreams, and reflections on any writable surface.
+The collections of the notes that she sent to us and her unsent notes are as good as recordings of her voice.

 She thought a lot about handwriting, as a mechanical process when she was in college, learning about how to teach handwriting to children, as a glimpse into the soul.
 She studied handwriting analysis and, in spite of the commentary by skeptics, knew that there was something in the way that we put pen to paper.

-You'd think that she would have stood proudly at the side of people who lament how penmanship skills are being slowly erased in a typing and texting age and mourning the death of handwriting, how writers pen their own letters to the lost art
+You'd think that she would have stood proudly at the side of people who lament how penmanship skills are being slowly erased in a typing and texting age and mourning the death of handwriting, how writers pen their own letters to the lost art.

 Or, maybe not, during the lastt years of her life, she embraced email with an enthusiasm that rivaled seeing in color what had previously only been in black and white.
 Here, one could send a note immediately and send it for free.
 The Internet-based mail system was inseparable from the Web experience.
 Google was just getting on its feet and she found gems in all corners of this new world.